MothershipApp/mothership-js/README.md

 var mjs = new MothershipJs({apiKey: 'XXXXXXXX'});
 ```

-Do note that you will need Mothership JS to init pretty early in your page load to catch all the errors so ensure it's bundled in something that loads towards the top of the head before any other libraries that you may want to debug.
+Do note that you will need Mothership JS to init pretty early in your page load to catch all the errors so ensure it's bundled in something that loads towards the top of the head before any other libraries that you may want to debug

 ### Library